DiscoRiver/til/go/executing-before-init.md

 }
 ```

-We can also expand on this by using and underscore (_) to simply run the func without any assignment;
+We can also expand on this by using an underscore (_) to simply run the func without any assignment;

 ```go
 var _ = GenerateSomething()